mrocklin/thesis/computations.md

 ### Example use of `computations`

 We use `computations` to construct a simple program.
 The following example uses `SYMM` and `AXPY`, a routine for vector addition, to create a complex composite computation.
-It then introduces copy operations and generates Fortran code.
+It then introduces copy operations and generates human readable Fortran code.

 Specific instances of each computation can be constructed by providing corresponding inputs, traditionally SymPy Expressions.
 We generate an instance of `SYMM`, here called `symm` that computes `X*Y` and stores the result in `Y`.